pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 Updates
 ========

+* Our paper "Knowledge Guided Named Entity Recognition" achieves state of the art F1 scores on 15 Bio-Medical NER datasets.

 * Our paper "Exploring ways to incorporate additional knowledge to improve Natural Language Commonsense Question Answering" shows ways to incorporate knowledge in neural language models.

 * My work on generating explanations given a question and correct answer, "Explanation ReGeneration using Language Models and Iterative Re-Ranking" ranked 2nd in the Shared Task in the Thirteenth Workshop on Graph-Based Methods for Natural Language Processing (TextGraphs-13).